particle-iot/docs/src/content/getting-started/billing/migrating-to-basic.md

 ### How do I add another block?

-Once you are on the basic plan, if you exceed the data operations limit, cellular data limit, or device limit an additional block will be added automatically.
+Once you are on the basic/plus plan, if you exceed the data operations limit, cellular data limit, or device limit an additional block will be added automatically.
 You do not need to do any manual steps to assure correct operation without interruption.

 {{top}}